* Commission urges comprehensive review of U.S.-China ties

-WASHINTON, Nov 16 (Reuters) - China’s economy is moving up the value chain and its currency could “mount a challenge” to the U.S. dollar in five to ten years, a congressionally created commission reported on Wednesday.
+WASHINGTON, Nov 16 (Reuters) - China’s economy is moving up the value chain and its currency could “mount a challenge” to the U.S. dollar in five to 10 years, a congressionally created commission reported Wednesday.

 Gone are the days when Beijing was content to be the low-end factory of the world, the U.S.-China Economic and Security Review Commission said in its 2011 report to the U.S. Congress.